parezj/BSL430.NET/README.md

 ```

 ```
-Note: Author is not responsible for any kind of damage, that could arise from wrong use or misuse of this library and apps!
+Note: Author is not responsible for any kind of damage, that could arise
+      from wrong use or misuse of this library or apps!
 ```